 Thank you for visiting our new website

-Now, we realise our old website page said: "Welcome to our new website" as well – and that was up for more than a year – but forgive us.
-Anyway, if you're still reading this, then there's a very good chance you've heard about the first independent micropub in Bristol, The Drapers Arms.
-If not and you've just stumbled on this site by mistake whilst looking for fabrics, drapes, drapers or even the arms of drapers, sorry — but stick with it and if you're ever in Bristol, then pop in.
+Anyway, if you're still reading this, then there's a very good chance you want to know more about the first micropub in Bristol, The Drapers Arms.
+If not – and you've just stumbled on this site by mistake whilst looking for drapes, drapers or even the arms of drapers – sorry – but stick with it and if you're ever in Bristol, then pop in.

 What's going on?

-We opened a micropub at No: 447 on the Gloucester Road in Bristol at the end of 2016.
+We opened this micropub at 447 Gloucester Road in Bristol at the end of 2015.
 If you're passing, it's just by the bus stop opposite Pitt Road.
 If you're not passing, take our word for it.
-We sell real ale and traditional cider, straight from the cask, sourced from small independent producers, mostly locally based — and by that we mean Bristol, Gloucestershire, Somerset, Wiltshire and South Wales; wine, gin and soft drinks.
+We sell real ale, straight from the cask, sourced from small independent producers, mostly locally based — and by that we mean Bristol, Gloucestershire, Somerset, Wiltshire and South Wales; wine, gin and soft drinks.

 So what is a 'micropub'?